- NDIS (National Disability Insurance Scheme)

 The Diversity and Advocacy Program provides individualised and group support to people who identify as Lesbian, Gay, Bisexual, Transgender, Queer, Intersex or Asexual (LBGTQIA+) and who experience mental health challenges.
 The program:

-- provides diversity training within Prahran Mission, and to other health providers in the greater community.
+- Provides diversity training within Uniting Prahran, and to other health providers in the greater community.

 OUTminds is a social group for people who identify as LGBTQIA+, who experience mental health challenges.
 It collectively promotes an accepting, safe and supportive environment in which to stay connected with the LGBTQIA+ community.
 The Outminds group meet once a week on Wednesday to do a variety of social activities as a group.

 To see what’s happening this month, view our Social Timetable.
 PLEASE NOTE, ALL GROUPS HAVE BEEN CANCELLED UNTIL FURTHER NOTICE.

 To find out more, call our Diversity & Advocacy Co-ordinator on 9692 9500.

 Uniting Prahran’s legal service is available to eligible clients who are in need of legal counselling.
 This service is free and bookings can be made through our Emergency Relief service.